-Homework and Lab Projects: Homework assignments for the entire semester are listed on the schedule at the end of this syllabus.
+Homework: Homework assignments for the entire semester are listed on the schedule at the end of this syllabus.
 Part of your homework assignment will be submitted on-line via WebAssign at webassign.net.
-Part of your homework assignment will be checked in recitation.
 Some variations from the list of homework exercises may be announced in class.